I recently received an email that brought to my attention a common misperception that is deserving of attention. The email stated:

 Common names lead to the kind of misunderstanding that can adversely impact how we support and perceive the conservation status of these species; therefore, always work from the standpoint of the botanical name.

-Also bear in mind that threatened plants are native and/or cultivated in more than one country.
-Although Bursera graveolens is native to Peru, it also is found in Ecuador where population numbers of Bursera graveolens are seemingly quite stable.
-Regardless of location, it is highly advisable that when sourcing essential oil extracted from Bursera graveolens or Bulnesia sarmientoi that the growers/harvesters/processors can demonstrate sustainable management through certification, particularly when sourcing material or oils from those countries where there is less stable infrastructure in place to protect the plant as evidenced by assessments done not just through the IUCN (global or regional), but also noted in a GFRA.
-Other organizations we use to identify threatened species include WWF, the US Fish and Wildlife, and NatureServe.
+Also bear in mind that threatened and near-threatened plants are native and/or cultivated in more than one country.
+Regardless of location, it is highly advisable that when sourcing essential oil extracted from Bursera graveolens or Bulnesia sarmientoi that the growers/harvesters/processors can demonstrate sustainable management through certification, particularly when sourcing material or oils from those countries where there is less stable infrastructure in place to protect the plant as evidenced by assessments done not just through the IUCN (global or regional), but also researched by other credible organizations.

 It is also important to always have a good understanding of what part(s) of the trees are being used to extract essential oil or plant material for burning.
 Sustainable harvesting of trees includes extraction of the felled wood and/or branches, and there is evidence that the trees are being replanted.

-And finally, we have never advised people to stop using essential oils from these species; however, we encourage you to only do so if sustainable, ethical, and legal sources have been verified.
+We have never advised people to stop using essential oils from these species; however, we encourage you to only do so if sustainable, ethical, and legal sources have been verified; whereby there is legitimate evidence that ethical wildcrafting is occurring, and for example in the case of palo santo – trees are being replanted.
 Sources like these not only help to protect threatened and near-threatened plants, but they also help to enrich communities, many of which represent Indigenous people who equally rely on these plants for their use in traditional medicine.

 Tisserand and Young 2014.
 Essential Oil Safety: A Guide for Healthcare Professionals.
 2nd Edition.
 Elsevier.